mtanaka1117/enshu/README.md

 ```
 python age_comparison.py --folder <experiment-name> --datasets <list-of-datasets>
 ```
 The `folder` argument should be the folder containing the experiment results in each dataset.
 To use the pre-collected results, set `--folder` to `results`.
-Running the script with the `--help` option will list further descriptions of each argument.
+Running the script with the `--help` option provides further descriptions of each argument.

 For space reasons, the paper only shows the median percent errors across all datasets and budgets (Table 6).
-To better verify these results, the tables below shows the average MAE across all budgets on each individual dataset.
-The error values here should match the results of running the `plot_error.py` script with `--is-group-comp` set and a `metric` of `mae`.
+To better verify the results for each variant, the tables below show the average MAE across all budgets on each individual dataset.
+The below error values should match the results of running the `plot_error.py` script with `--is-group-comp` and a `metric` of `mae`.

 | Dataset | Linear Single | Linear Unshifted | Linear Pruned | Linear AGE |
 | ------- | ------------- | ---------------- | ------------- | ---------- |